data-dot-all/dataall/pages/architecture.md

 Users in data.all are authenticated against AWS Cognito.
-In a typical step of data.all, Cognito is federated with a corporate Identity Provider, such as Okta or Active Directory (including Azure AD 365) in which case Cognito acts as a simple proxy, abstracting the different IdP providers protocols.
+In a typical step of data.all, Cognito is federated with a corporate Identity Provider, such as Okta or Active Directory (including Azure AD 365).
+In this case Cognito acts as a simple proxy, abstracting the different IdP providers protocols.

-data.all doesn't have a user store and does not create or manage groups.
+**Note**: data.all doesn't have a user store and does not create or manage groups.
 It relies only on information provided by the IdP; such as username, email, groups, etc...

 #### User Interface and User Guide
-data.all UI and user guide follow static websites pattern on AWS with CloudFront used as the Content Delivery Network (CDN).
+data.all UI and user guide website follow static websites pattern on AWS with CloudFront used as the Content Delivery Network (CDN).
 CloudFront is protected  by Web Application Firewall (WAF) on top of S3 encrypted buckets hosting the sites assets.

-data.all UI frontend code is a **React application**.
+- data.all UI frontend code is a <span style="color:#2074d5">**React application**</span>.
 Its code is bundled using React create-react-app utility, and saved to S3 as the Cloudfront distribution origin.

-data.all user guide consists of static HTML documents generated from markdown files using Mkdocs library available to all users having access to the server hosting the documentation.
+- data.all user guide consists of static HTML documents generated from markdown files using Mkdocs library available to all users having access to the server hosting the documentation.

 ### VPC facing architecture
-In this architecture, regarding networking, data.all static sites are deployed on an AWS internal application load balancer (ALB) deployed on the VPC's private subnet.
+In this architecture, data.all static sites are deployed on an AWS internal application load balancer (ALB) deployed on the VPC's private subnet.
 This ALB is reachable only from Amazon VPCs and not from the internet.
+Also, APIs are private and accessible only through VPC endpoints.

-As for the hosting, data.all static sites are hosted on Amazon ECS using docker containers Also, APIs are private and accessible only through VPC endpoints.
+Finally, data.all static sites are hosted on Amazon ECS using docker containers.

 - Third party libraries: data.all static sites libraries are stored on AWS CodeArtifact which